Modular R Code with box — A Modern Module System

 stats$sd(x) # Works correctly

-Here’s how box stacks up against other approaches you might consider.
+Here is how box stacks up against other approaches you might consider.
+Each alternative trades off different levels of isolation, setup overhead, and namespace control.

 vs library()